 The proposed CAD system is based on a developed algorithm which uses the Leap Motion output data, as it records hand movements.
 The algorithm analyzes these movements in order to provide the exact position of the hands in the 3D space in real time.
 Using the coordinates of the hands, the relevant control point are marked, thus allowing the user to change the position of the control point using a pre-determined hand gesture.
 This change results the NURBS/B-splines surface to adjust accordingly.
-Figure 1 depicts a flow chart of the developed CAD system.
+Overview of the system: